! – Code snippet to speed up Google Fonts – > <! – End of code snippet for Google Fonts – > Skip to main contentSkip to navigation

 Some mediators, including all mediators in our firm, are willing to draft the actual Marital Settlement Agreement (MSA) or Consent Order for you.
 Others will only draft a memo called a “Memorandum of Understanding.”
 The Memorandum of Understanding (MOU) sets forth all provisions agreed upon in mediation, but not as comprehensively and with the required legal language of a formal MSA or Consent Order.
 Your attorney would need to prepare your MSA or Consent Order for you.

-The mediators in our firm are Laura Ruvolo Lipp, Melissa M. Ruvolo and Margarita Romanova.
+The mediation attorneys in our firm are Laura Ruvolo Lipp, Melissa M. Ruvolo and Margarita Romanova.
 Although we are experienced family law litigators, we love helping families and former couples resolve their matters in mediation whenever possible.

 We encourage you to learn more about the mediation process by reviewing our related blog articles, videos, and FAQs.
 For assistance with mediation, we invite you to contact Family Focused Legal Solutions online or schedule an initial consultation by calling us at 973-993-9960.
 Our firm serves the greater part of North and Central Jersey, including but not limited to Morris County, Somerset County, Bergen County, and Sussex County.
 All communications are strictly confidential.